spatulatom/react-next-auth/README.md

-2. In the savedJokes.js jokes get fetched from MongoDB on the server with SSG using getServerSideProps function.
-Because we need token from NextAuth we can not use SSG (that token has to come with the request and at build time when SSG can happen requests from the client can obvioulsy not arrive).
+2. In the savedJokes.js jokes get fetched from MongoDB with the use of SSG and getServerSideProps function.

 ![Product Name Screen Shot](imgs/jokes3.png)